Image Source: 123rf.com

 It Might Be Great for Trees

 Reddit user ISK_Reynolds tried the product on two young indoor trees.
 They used three full Enviro Ice packs diluted with two gallons of water.
-They put this mixture on only one of the trees, and have said the one that received the diluted Enviro Ice is growing better than the other.
+They put this mixture on only one of the trees, and have said that the one that received the diluted Enviro Ice is growing better than the other.

 Failure to Dilute Can Cause Burning